Boris Hessen: International Congress of the History of Science

 Few contemporary Western readers of Hessen took his paper at face value.
 His rigid connection between economy and knowledge was not accepted by a majority of historians.
 However, his assertion that a connection existed between the growth of knowledge and the art of war, and that ballistics played a central part of physics and Newton's world, was viewed with keen interest.
 In the shadow of the first war to employ chemical weapons, and as the war machines were again gearing up in preparation for another world war, the role between science, technology, and warfare was becoming more interesting to scholars and scientists.
 Previous views of science as separate from the mundane or vulgar aspects of practical life — the disembodiment of the scientific mind from its context — were becoming less attractive than a view that science and scientists were increasingly embedded in the world in which they worked.

-Physics Institute and death
+Last years, death and rehabilitation

 From 1934 to 1936 Hessen was a deputy director of the Physics Institute in Moscow headed by S.I.
 Vavilov.
-On 22 August 1936 Hessen was arrested by the NKVD.
-He was secretly tried for terrorism by a military tribunal together with his gymnasium school teacher Arkadij O. Apirin.
+On 22 August 1936 Hessen was arrested by the NKVD on charges of participation in a counter-revolutionary terrorist organization and preparation of terrorist acts.
+He was secretly tried for terrorism by a military tribunal together with his gymnasium school teacher Arkadij O. Apirin, who had been arrested two months earlier.

 They were found guilty on 20 December 1936 and were executed by shooting the same day.
-On 21 April 1956 both Apirin and Hessen were rehabilitated (posthumously exonerated).
+Hessen was buried in Moscow at the Donskoye Cemetery in a common grave.
+Hessen was posthumously expelled from the Academy of Sciences of the Soviet Union by the General Assembly on April 29, 1938.